-- Place a larger pan than the spring form pan (make sure the spring form pan fits inside of the larger pan) on the top rack of your oven.
-Place about an inch and half of hot water in the pan.
+- Place a larger pan than the springform pan (make sure the springform pan fits inside of the larger pan) on the top rack of your oven.
+Pour about 1 inch of water in the pan.

-- Let the cheesecake bake for 1 hour.
-Remove tin foil tent and continue to bake for another hour.
-To tell if the cheesecake done, give it a wiggle.
+- Let the cheesecake bake for 1 hour and 20 minutes or until done.
+To tell if the cheesecake is done, give it a wiggle.
 If the center jiggles like jello and the outer edges look set, it's ready.
-Turn off the heat and crack the door of the oven to let the cheesecake cool completely.
-I normally leave mine in there about 2 hours.
-I normally shove a couple oven mitts close to the hinge to crack the oven door a little farther than it does by itself.
-Refrigerate for 4-5 hours or overnight.
-I normally do mine overnight to give it a good set before I remove it from the pan.
+If the entire cheesecake jiggles, it needs to bake longer.
+Turn off the heat and crack the door of the oven to let the cheesecake cool 1 to 2 hours and then place in the fridge to chill overnight.

 - Place the ½ cup of sprinkles on a plate.
 Scoop up handfuls of sprinkles and place them on the side of the cheesecake.
 Give the bottom of the pan a tap to remove any excess sprinkles.

 - Place the cheesecake on a serving plate.

 - Place the heavy cream in a large bowl.
 Whip on medium/high until the cream forms soft peaks.